RebRey/css-how-to/README.md

 # css-how-to
-How to guides when using HTML and CSS.
+How to guides when using HTML, CSS, and Bootstrap.